 Charitable Lottery Licences and Permits

-In order to qualify to receive a licence under the charitable gaming program, the organization must be a charitable organization and the proceeds of the lottery scheme must benefit a charitable or religious object or purposes which
+In order to qualify to receive a licence under the charitable gaming program, the organization must be a charitable or religious organization and the proceeds of the lottery scheme must benefit a charitable or religious object or purposes which

-(i) the relief of poverty,
+(a) promote the relief of poverty,